How does Radix work differ from traditional psychotherapy?

 Why does Radix include a focus on the body?

 The mind and body are a unity.
 Each is mirrored in the other.
-For example, the unconscious is mirrored in the body’s patterns of chronic muscular tension.
-The principle of mind/body unity confirms Wilhelm Reich’s discovery that you cannot effect lasting psychological change without also having changed the body, especially its chronic tensions.
+The unconscious is mirrored in the body’s patterns of chronic muscular tension and in breathing patterns.
+Research in neurobiology supports the premise that you cannot bringabout lasting psychological change without also having changed the body and its chronic patterns

 More obviously, we experience emotion when the body’s subtle biophysical energy (orgone, qi, prana) flows through the body.
 “Stuck” feelings of fear, pain, anger, longing, complexes, character defenses, repressions, and other issues are held in the chronic tensions of your body.
 These tensions distort the flow of our life force, and we experience these distortions as psychological discomfort.